EPA welcomes funding to protect Victorians and their environment

 On this page:

-Environment Protection Authority Victoria (EPA) welcomes the Victorian Government’s response to the Independent Inquiry the EPA, released on 17 January 2017.
+Environment Protection Authority Victoria (EPA) welcomes the Victorian Government’s response to the Independent Inquiry into the EPA, released on 17 January 2017.

 The Government’s response embraces the vision for a stronger EPA developed by the Ministerial Advisory Committee in its Independent Inquiry into the EPA report, completed in March 2016.
 The response supports in full 40 of the 48 recommendations, with seven supported in principle and one supported in part.